 Due to the confidential nature of Children Act proceedings I am unable to provide names of cases or full details.
-The below anonymised cases provide a snapshot of the work I have personally undertaken over the last.
+The below anonymised cases provide a snapshot of the work I have personally undertaken over the last ten years.
 Where a case has been reported in the Law Reports the citation is given in bold.
 I represent mothers, fathers, grandparents and other carers (boyfriend etc) all over England and Wales from Manchester and Newcastle to the midlands, London and Kent

 Buckinghamshire County Council v Andrew & Ors EWFC B19 (26 April 2017)